-(b) Assess the process for planning work, including the assessment of risk and the inclusion of new emergent work into the schedule.
-Review the policies with respect to schedule generation and the use of risk insight.
+(b) Assess the licensee’s process for planning work, including the assessment of risk and the inclusion of new emergent work into the schedule.
+Review the licensee’s policies with respect to schedule generation and the use of risk insight.
 Select several work packages on safety related equipment and determine how risk was factored into their scheduling.
 Assess whether the licensee evaluates possible interactions between components in service and those to be tested.
 Assess whether the need for planned contingencies, compensatory actions, and abort criteria were considered.

 (1) What risk assessment tools are provided to the operators?